kylemichaelreaves/rails-pg-app/README.md

 ## creating a Rails app for Postgres

 - `rails new [application name] -d postgresql`
+You could also set up react with a flag:
+`rails new [application name] -d postgresql --webpack=react`

 ## Running this app locally requires some boilerplate: